tsanpitak/UCB_FinTech/Projects/01-Case Study/01_CaseStudy_TS.md

 *
 ### Podcasts
 * Stash - Teach Me How To Money - Why I started Stash with Brandon Krieg
-* Wharton FinTech Podcast - BRandon Krieg - Founder of Stash
+* Wharton FinTech Podcast - Brandon Krieg - Founder of Stash
 * Chain of Wealth - Brandon Krieg on Micro Investing, The Stock Market and more!